 - Consider a grill cover tailor-made for your grill.
 Many covers fit specific grill models from manufacturers such as Weber, Brinkmann, and Char-Broil.
 If you own a popular brand of grill, buying a cover designed for it specifically will take some of the guesswork out of sizing.

 - For a grill cover to be effective, it needs to be waterproof.
 Look for grill covers that have fewer seams or that feature high-density stitching or double stitching.
 Seams are the easiest way for water to infiltrate a grill cover.
-They’re also the part of the cover that will fail first.
+Seams are also the part of the cover that will fail first.

 FAQs About Grill Covers